nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/reference/database-upgrade-tool-reference.md

 db_upgrade.sh -l "output.log"
 ```

-### Upgrade Tool Memory Allocation

-Make sure to provide adequate memory for the database upgrade tool's Java process.
-Make sure to also set the file encoding to UTF-8 and the time zone to GMT.
+### Recommended JVM Options

+Make sure to set the file encoding to `UTF-8` and the time zone to `GMT`.
+Since the database upgrade tool operates on your DXP database, you should also configure the upgrade tool with the same JVM options that you use for your DXP application server.
+If you used country and language JVM options, specify them for the upgrade tool.

+While you're at it, allocate the initial memory (`-Xmx value`) for the upgrade tool too.
+Use 2 GB at a minimum.
+If your DXP database has over 10 GB of data, increase the initial memory.

 Using a test scenario with a 3.2 GB database and a 15 GB Document Library, the following Java process settings were optimal: